-- (a) E/ followed by 4 NUMERICS giving the fuel endurance in hours and minutes. - (b) P/ followed by 1, 2 or 3 NUMERICS giving the total number of persons on board, when so prescribed by the appropriate ATS authority. - (c) R/ followed by one or more of the following, without spaces: - U if frequency 243.0 MHz (UHF) is available, - V if frequency 121.5 MHz (VHF) is available, - E if emergency locator transmitter (ELT) is available. - (d) S/ followed by one or more of the following, without spaces: - P if polar survival equipment is carried, - D if desert survival equipment is carried, - M if maritime survival equipment is carried, - J if jungle survival equipment is carried. - (e) J/ followed by one or more of the following, without spaces: - L if the life jackets are equipped with lights, - F if they are equipped with fluorescein, followed by space followed by - J if any life jacket radio is equipped with UHF on frequency 243.0 MHz. - V if any life jacket radio is equipped with VHF on frequency 121.5 MHz.
+(a) E/ followed by 4 NUMERICS giving the fuel endurance in hours and minutes. (b) P / followed by 1, 2 or 3 NUMERICS giving the total number of persons on board, when so prescribed by the appropriate ATS authority. (c) R/ followed by one or more of the following, without spaces: U if frequency 243.0 MHz (UHF) is available.
+V if frequency 121 5 MHz (VHF) is available E if amorganov locator transmitter (ELT) is available E in emergency locator transmitter (EL1) is available. (d) S / followed by one or more of the following, without spaces: P if polar survival equipment is carried, D if desert survival equipment is carried.
+M if maritime survival equipment is carried J if jungle survival equipment is carried.
+L (e) J/ followed by one or more of the following, without spaces: L if the life jackets are equipped with lights, F if they are equipped with fluorescein, followed by space followed by 1

+U if any life jacket radio is equipped with UHF on frequency 243.0 MHz,

+V if any life jacket radio is equipped with VHF on frequency 121.5 MHz.